dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 ```
 > Currently not working with SSL
 #### Nessus
-Web app with great interface and great features like scheduled scanning,
+Web app with great interface and great features like scheduled scanning but the app is not free
 ### Enumeration
 #### http (80), https (443)
 Tools: dirbuster, BurpSuite